spatie/pest-expectations/README.md

 - `whenLinux`: the test will be skipped unless running on Linux
 - `whenGitHubActions()`: the test will be skipped unless running on GitHub Actions
 - `skipOnGitHubActions()`: the test will be skipped when running on GitHub Actions
+- `whenPhpVersion($version)`: the test will be skipped unless running on the given PHP version,or higher

 ## Testing